Human rights in Sudan: Slavery

 Between 23 and 26 October, Sudanese government troops attacked villages near the southern town of Aweil, killing 93 men and enslaving 85 women and children.
 Then, on 2 November, the Sudanese military attacked villages near the town of Nyamlell, carrying off another 113 women and children.
-A Kenyan aide worker was also abducted, and has not been seen since.

 What's Sudanese slavery like?
 One 11-year-old Christian boy told me about his first days in captivity: "I was told to be a Muslim several times, and I refused, which is why they cut off my finger."
 Twelve-year-old Alokor Ngor Deng was taken as a slave in 1993.
 She has not seen her mother since the slave raiders sold the two to different masters.
 Thirteen-year-old Akon was seized by Sudanese military while in her village five years ago.
 She was gang-raped by six government soldiers, and witnessed seven executions before being sold to a Sudanese Arab.

 Many freed slaves bore signs of beatings, burnings and other tortures.
 More than three-quarters of formerly enslaved women and girls reported rapes.